Friday, February 08, 2019

 Let's take a big step back in time

-This cold war era shoot 'em up was all about protecting the cities of Zardon from a constant ballistic missile attack: aliens from Krytol noticed how prosperous Zardon is so want to free-roll in and take everything for themselves.
-You are Zardon's only hope so grab hold of the mouse and use your arsenal to defend us all from annihilation!
+This Cold War-era crosshair shooter is about protecting the cities of Zardon from a constant ballistic missile attack.
+Aliens from Krytol noticed how prosperous Zardon is so are free-rolling in and take everything.
+You are Zardon's only hope; grab hold of the mouse and use your arsenal to defend us from annihilation!

 Doesn't matter whether you run in colour or mono so check out these screenshots...